kinvolk/kube-spawn/doc/troubleshooting.md

 You may try to use master branch from upstream systemd repository, but we don't encourage it.

-You can pass `kubeadm-nspawn` an alternative `systemd-nspawn` binary by setting the environment variable `SYSTEMD_NSPAWN_PATH` to where you have built your own.
+You can pass `kube-spawn` an alternative `systemd-nspawn` binary by setting the environment variable `SYSTEMD_NSPAWN_PATH` to where you have built your own.